Connect with us

 Kenya is in a stadium-building spree.
 (Photo: Courtesy)

-The Kenya Defense Forces (KDF) are set to begin extensive renovations of the country’s top stadiums after receiving approval from the Cabinet on Monday.
+The Kenya Defense Forces (KDF) is scheduled to begin extensive renovations of the country’s top stadiums after receiving approval from the Cabinet on Monday.

 The project, whose budget has not been made public, involves the renovation of Nyayo Stadium, Moi International Sports Complex, and Kipchoge Keino Stadium in Eldoret.